-We used identical implementation details (e.g., dataset, classifiers' hyperparameters, etc.) as Rosenberg et al. \cite{DBLP:conf/raid/RosenbergSRE18}, so the attacks can be compared.
+We used identical implementation details (e.g., dataset, classifiers' hyperparameters, etc.) as Rosenberg et al. \citep{DBLP:conf/raid/RosenbergSRE18}, so the attacks can be compared.
 The details are provided here for the reader's convenience.

-An overview of the malware classification process is shown in Figure \ref{fig:Overview-of-the} (taken from \cite{DBLP:conf/raid/RosenbergSRE18}).
+An overview of the malware classification process is shown in Figure \ref{fig:Overview-of-the} (taken from \citep{DBLP:conf/raid/RosenbergSRE18}).

 The dataset used is large and includes the latest malware variants, such as the Cerber and Locky ransomware families.
-Each malware type (ransomware, worms, backdoors, droppers, spyware, PUAs, and viruses) has the same number of samples, to prevent a prediction bias towards the majority class.
+Each malware type (ransomware, worms, backdoors, droppers, spyware, PUAs, and viruses) has the same number of samples, to prevent prediction bias towards the majority class.
 20\% of the malware families (such as the NotPetya ransomware family) were only used in the test set to assess generalization to an unseen malware family.
 80\% of the malware families (such as the Virut virus family) were distributed between the training and test sets, to determine the classifier's ability to generalize to samples from the same family.
-The temporal difference between the training set and the test set is six months (i.e., all training set samples are older than the test set samples) based on VirusTotal's 'first seen' date.
-The ground truth labels of the dataset were determined by \href{https://www.virustotal.com/}{VirusTotal}, an online scanning service, which contains more than 60 different security products.
+The temporal difference between the training set and the test set is six months (i.e., all training set samples are older than the test set samples, because using a non-time-aware split may cause a data leak \citep{Pendlebury19}) based on VirusTotal's 'first seen' date.

+The ground truth labels of the dataset were determined by VirusTotal \citep{VirusTotal}, an online scanning service, which contains more than 60 different security products.
 A sample with 15 or more positive (i.e., malware) classifications from the 60 products is considered malicious.
 A sample with zero positive classifications is labeled as benign.
 All samples with 1-14 positives were omitted to prevent false positive contamination of the dataset.
-Family labels for dataset balancing were taken from Kaspersky Anti Virus classifications.
+Family labels for dataset balancing were taken from Kaspersky Anti-Virus classifications.